miroblog/tf_deep_rl_trader/Readme.md

 * portfolio value 1000000 -> 1586872.1775 in 56 days

-Not bad ... though needs more
+Not bad but the agent definitely needs more
 * training data and
 * degree of freedom  (larger network)